All Types Of Cricket Shots Explained – The Essential Guide!

 5. Off Drive

 It was the opposite shot of the on-drive.
 If a batter plays a shot by showing his bat face towards the long-off region, it is called off-drive.
 It is also a front foot shot, and the ball length is set to be a fuller or good length.
-However, a batter mostly tends to attempt this shot when a ball travels in outside off stump line.
+However, a batter mostly tends to attempt this shot when a ball travels outside off the stump line.

 The extension for the off-drive is a lofted off-drive.
 But it was complicated to execute.
 Batsman must acquire the proper skill to play this shot and time it well while playing.
 Then only a batter can clear the boundary rope.
 Most of the batsmen intended to play this lofted off-drive to clear the infield.
 However, the lofted off-drive was one of the most elegant cricket shots.